What is a medical committee?

-A medical committee is composed of one doctor who specializes in a particular medical field and a secretary whose job is to ensure that your rights are protected and to record the committee’s report.
+A medical board is composed of one doctor who specializes in a particular medical field and a secretary whose job is to ensure that your rights are protected and to record the board’s report.

 The opinions of the specialists who examine you are submitted to the “certified physician” who determines the percentage of your medical disability from all the illnesses combined.

-It is the job of the medical committee doctor to determine the illnesses or medical impairments from which you suffer and to convert them, according to the level of their severity, into percentages of medical disability, according to the examinations book in the National Insurance regulations.
-The book contains 10 chapters divided into the various bodily systems (see below).
+It is the job of the medical board doctor to determine the illnesses or medical impairments from which you suffer and to convert them, according to the level of their severity, into percentages of medical disability, according to the List of examinations in the NII regulations.
+This list contains ten chapters divided into the various bodily systems.

-Please note that if you are acquainted with the committee doctor, either personally or as your attending physician, that doctor will not be able to participate in the committee that examines you.
-In such a case, you must inform the committee to that effect, and you will be summoned to a different committee.
+Please note that if you are acquainted with the board doctor, either personally or as your attending physician, that doctor will not be able to participate in the board that examines you.
+In such a case, you must inform the board to that effect, and you will be summoned to a different board.

 Defining medical problems